lenesk/sokolova.dk/small-words-big-difference-make-your-danish-sound-more-native-like.md

 * *Jo*

-The speaker assumes, that the receiver knows and accepts what is being said, so the receiver is supposed to be knowledgeable about and the situation and accepts it. *Jo* may be translated as 'you know/you see'.
+The speaker assumes, that the receiver knows and accepts what is being said, so the receiver is supposed to be knowledgeable about the situation and accepts it. *Jo* may be translated as 'you know/you see'.

 > *Selv om de er rare at have, er penge jo ikke alt her i livet*. – Even though it's nice to have money, they are not the only thing in life, you know.

 > *Det er jo ikke første gang, du har glemt dit kørekort*. – You see, it’s not the first time, you have forgotten your driving licence.

 *Jo* expresses that something is clear and is a sort of universal truth, and is usually used in affirmative sentences.
 Sometimes *jo* means rather that the speaker expresses a surprise and wants to emphasize it.
-Still, again, the receiver will at once understand, that 'the unexpected' will be accepted, but not rejected/negated.
+Still, again, the receiver will at once understand, that 'the unexpected component' will be accepted, but not rejected/negated.

-> * *Det er jo min dreng, der kommer hjem - allerede*.
-That’s my boy, who is coming back home - already.
+> * *Det er jo min dreng, der kommer hjem - allerede*. – That’s my boy, who is coming back home - already.

 * *Da*

-*Da* express disagreement of the speaker with the receiver of the information, and the speaker by saying that, tries to reassure the receiver who might be in doubt or suspicious. *Da* would express the modality of reassuring hope, so *da* may be translated as 'surely', 'of course', 'for sure, really'.
+*Da* expresses disagreement of the speaker with the receiver of the information, and the speaker by saying that, tries to reassure the receiver who might be in doubt or suspicious. *Da* would express the modality of reassuring hope, so *da* may be translated as 'surely', 'of course', 'for sure', 'really'.
 So *da* can function as a persuading adverb.

 > * *Du har da glemt det*. – I know for sure that you should know that, but maybe you have forgotten that.

-> * *Vi skal da have en juleaften, som vi plejer, ikke mor*. - We are going to celebrate Christmas, aren’t we.
+> * *Vi skal da have en juleaften, som vi plejer, ikke mor*. - We are going to celebrate Christmas, aren’t we?

 > * *Der er da ikke noget i vejen, vel?* - Everything is fine, isn’t it?